SpehleonLP/IK-Guide/README.md

 - If you have scale targets solve them first instead of dealing with them at the same time as position/rotation constraints; as they are less inter-related.

+- If you need to animate a model with full body IK; [i made an animation program just for this purpose!](https://spehleon.gumroad.com/l/ylxsd)

 # Fabrik Solver

 ### Overview: